ojoilesanmi/blockchain-study/README.md

 ## Books
 * [ ] Cryptographic Algorithms
   * [x] Chapter 1: Deep Diving into Cryptography
+  * [ ] Implement algorithms in chapter 1 for Rust and Go.
 * [ ] Abstract Algebra by Charles Pinter
 * [ ] Mastering Blockchain